marcelotrevisani/supportdata/README.rst

      :alt: Updates

-Download support data for Python pacakges, like sample data for tests and binary databases.
+Download support data for Python packages, like sample data for tests and binary databases.

 * Free software: BSD license